School Counselor Guidance and Information Page

 We also have access to the ACCELLUS program at school.
 It has a test prep section on it that can be done at home.
-See Ms. Torline if you are interested.
+See Ms. Paden if you are interested.

 Seniors, start filling out college applications.
 Some colleges have deadlines for admissions and scholarships, make sure you check with the college or look on their website.
 Also, plan on visiting the colleges of your choice sometime.
-Pick up a College Visitation form from Ms. Torline before you go so it can be signed by the appropriate personnel and you can be excused that day.
+Pick up a College Visitation form from the HS office before you go so it can be signed by the appropriate personnel and you can be excused that day.
+(Please let the office know when you will be gone so it can be excused.
 See the student handbook for guidelines for these visits.
-Please see Ms. Torline with any questions or help.
+Please see Ms. Paden with any questions or help.

 Juniors can also take college visits day.
 One per year or two per year if parents attend the visit.
-See Ms. Torline for the form to fill out so you can go.
+See HS office for the form to fill out so you can go.